-You have little time to discover the many faces of this amazing city?
-Choose this tour and experience in a few hours the different sensations that cosmopolitan Barcelona has to offer.
-We will pick you up wherever you want and will take you by private transportation on a tour of its most distinctive places.
-This is the best choice for you to save your time while continuing to live an intense stay in the Catalan capital.
+If you have only little time to discover the many faces of this multi-faceted city, we recommend this tour.
+You will savor all the different experiences that cosmopolitan Barcelona has to offer.
+We will pick you up at your accommodations and take you by private transportation on a tour of Barcelona´s most distinctive places.
+This is the best choice for you to see the city´s main highlights within half a day.

-Then we will down the mountain to cross the WATERFRONT , opened to the Mediterranean sea: from the brand new World Trade Center, through the gothic Drassanes and Columbus Monument -near the iconic La Rambla -, ending at Port Vell (Old Port).
+Afterwards, we’ll descend the mountain to reach the waterfront, which is situated on the Mediterranean Sea.
+From there we’ll drive to the brand new World Trade Center, the Gothic Drassanes and Columbus Monument near the signature promenade of Barcelona, La Rambla and ending at Port Vell (the Old Port).

-From the port, we will climb Via Laietana, where in his left the OLD TOWN is located.
-We will stop at the charming Cathedral Square to admire its magnificent Gothic Revival façade.
-You will also have the opportunity to discover some corners of the Roman and medieval city.
+From the port, we’ll continue walking up Via Laietana, to the left of wich spreads the Old Town.
+We will stop at the grand Cathedral Square to admire the magnificent Gothic Cathedral with its Gothic Revival façade.
+You will also have the opportunity to peek into some beautiful hidden corners of the Roman and medieval city.

 After the Barcelona Expo of 1888 many of the buildings constructed and destined for the world exposition were now empty.
 One of Barcelona’s own, Lluís Martí-Codolar, decided to donate his private animal collection which included exotic and local animals to the city.
 The town hall destined a director and a veterinary to decided where …Posted on lunes 28th agosto, 2017

 We had the honor of helping Jesse Peterkin with his engagement in Montserrat!
 He chose us as the company to tour him around Montserrat.
 We asked Jesse if he would mind dropping a few words on his engagement day.
 Here he tells us about his experience!Posted on lunes 21st agosto, 2017